 In Washington, D.C., the law offices of Lotze Mosley, LLP have years of proven experience, aggressively defending clients since 1993.
 We work very hard by analyzing every case, weighing the evidence against our clients, and setting up the appropriate defenses to achieve favorable outcomes for our clients.
 We handle criminal defenses for robbery cases, gun crimes, white collar crimes, violent crimes, sex crimes, and DUI offenses.

-You are invited to call us today at (202) 393-0535 to schedule a free consultation to discuss your case with one of our friendly attorneys.
+You are invited to call us today at (202) 393-0535 to schedule a consultation to discuss your case with one of our friendly attorneys.